isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

-This chapter explains how to configure the server to periodically query for the expired leases, and how to minimize the impact of the periodic lease reclamation process on the server's responsiveness.
+This chapter explains how to configure the server to periodically query for the expired leases, and how to minimize the impact of the periodic lease-reclamation process on the server's responsiveness.
 Finally, it explains "lease affinity," which provides the means to assign the same lease to a returning client after its lease has expired.